-- Strong rating as a result of fiscal prudence, conservative bank lending practices and solid economy - Lowest net debt to GDP ratio among G7 peers(1) - Growth in the economy has slowed in part due to transitory disruptions to activity in the energy sector, but also because of rising interest rates and limited remaining slack in the economy.
+- Strong rating as a result of fiscal prudence, conservative bank lending practices and a solid economy - Lowest net debt-to-GDP ratio among G7 peers(1) - Economic output appears to have bounced back in calendar Q2 after transitory disruptions in the energy sector and bad weather slowed Q1 growth.
+International trade tensions have escalated, creating downside risks for the industrial sector.
+Nonetheless household borrowing costs have fallen dramatically.
 GDP is expected to increase at a more moderate pace in 2019 and 2020